How to File your 1040 Online for Free

 To help you file your taxes online, we have provided this free step-by-step guide:

 Step 1: Sign up with an IRS Approved E-Filing Provider

 You can E-File online only through the IRS website or an IRS approved E-File provider.
 The difference between the two is the IRS only provides online "fillable forms" where most approved providers offer software which guides you through the filing process.

 There are many E-File approved providers, some of whom offer efiling service for free.
-HR Block is one of the most widely used services another popular service that is less expensive is provided by E-file.com.
+TurboTax and H&R Block are some of the most widely used services another popular service that is less expensive is provided by E-file.com.

 Note, while many of these providers allow users to file their taxes for free, most have adjusted gross income requirements.
 They only offer the free service to filers of 1040ez's and under a certain income level.
 However, even if you don't qualify for the free service the cost to use any of these services is usually minimal.

 Step 2: Complete your Tax Return Online (w/ Easy Directions)